-Graduate students in Speech-Language Pathology may pursue:

-- o one of the master's degree options described below (MA or MS in Speech-Language Pathology) - the Doctor of Philosophy (PhD) degree, for those planning to pursue research and teaching careers
+Graduate students in Speech-Language Pathology may pursue one of the master's degree options described below (MA or MS in Speech-Language Pathology).
 This section of the handbook describes requirements for the SLP Master's programs only; the PhD program is described in a separate handbook.